ceccec/rich_text_extraction/README.md

 - **Mirror the directory structure** in `spec/` for tests.
 - **Use shared contexts** for DRY tests (see `spec/support/shared_contexts.rb`).
 - **Run tests and RuboCop** before submitting PRs.

+## How to Add or Update a Validator (DRY, Doc-Driven)

+RichTextExtraction is fully DRY and doc-driven.
+To add or update a validator:

+1. **Edit `VALIDATOR_EXAMPLES` in `lib/rich_text_extraction/constants.rb`:**
+   - Add or update the validator entry with its name, description, regex (if pattern-based), valid/invalid examples, and schema.org metadata.
+2. **Input Normalization:**
+   - All validator input is automatically normalized: values are converted to string and whitespace is stripped before validation.
+This ensures consistent, user-friendly validation across all interfaces.
+3. **(If needed) Add a custom validator class:**
+   - For custom logic (not regex-based), add a validator class in `lib/rich_text_extraction/validators/`.
+4. **Everything else is automatic!**
+   - Tests, documentation, and API endpoints are auto-generated from `VALIDATOR_EXAMPLES`.
+   - Run the doc-driven test runner and documentation generator to ensure everything is in sync.

+**Tip:** If you see a drift warning in the docs or CI, it means a validator is missing a class or regex.
+Just update `VALIDATOR_EXAMPLES` and the relevant class or pattern.

 ## Test & Quality Status (January 2025)
 - **RSpec:** 44 examples, 0 failures